 - Liquid and Gas Seals (stiffness, damping, mass equivalent characteristics)

 The embedded library of fluids allows users to use new or existing incompressible and compressible fluids throughout different projects while accounting for temperature-dependent properties and heat transfer with housing and journal.

 Analysis & Post-Processing

-Several analyses can be performed in this module:
+Several analyses using Finite Difference Method (FDM) can be performed in this module: